monsoonmaelstrom/book2/book2.md

 “Instead of sleeping?”

-“Yes!”

-“I can feel yours when you’re close to me, and I think if I practiced more I could feel them from farther away, and I think maybe I can feel others in the distance, but I can’t feel his and I know he’s been hanging about, so I figured he must be doing something to hide them, and having been working on doing it too.”
+“Yes!
+I can feel yours when you’re close to me, and I think if I practiced more I could feel them from farther away.
+I think maybe I can feel others in the distance as well, but I can’t feel his and I know he’s been hanging about, so I figured he must be doing something to hide them.
+So I’ve been working on doing it too.”

 “Is that why you couldn’t do any magic?”